Show All Answers

 You are encouraged to come to Wayne County Animal Services and fill out a lost report and walk through the building to see if your pet is here.

-If you have children from birth - 5 years who qualify for the program, your CC4C caseworker will work with you in meeting your family’s needs.
+It is a voluntary program helping families like yours find and use community services that are designed to support families.
+There is no charge for your family to participate.
+If you have children from birth - 5 years who qualify for the program, your CMARC caseworker will work with you in meeting your family’s needs.
 We can help you find medical care, transportation, and childcare and/or financial aid resources.
-Your CC4C understands the importance of strong families and she will be a source of information and support for you.
+Your CMARC understands the importance of strong families and she will be a source of information and support for you.

 Coronavirus Disease 2019 (COVID-19) is a respiratory disease caused by a new virus first identified in Wuhan, China.
 The North Carolina Department of Health and Human Services (NCDHHS) has fact sheets (ENGLISH, SPANISH, SIMPLIFIED CHINESE) and also a list of FREQUENTLY ASKED QUESTIONS available to learn more about COVID-19.